-• First, the Radiology nurse will insert an IV line into a vein in your hand or arm.
+- First, the Radiology nurse will insert an IV line into a vein in your hand or arm.
 You may receive fluids or medicine through the IV during your procedure.
-You may also be given a mild sedative (medicine to help you relax) through your IV before your biopsy.

-- The CT technologist will help you get into position on the CT table.
-Pillows will be used to help you hold the right position during your scan. - We will use the first few scans to confirm the biopsy area and the safest way for us to reach this area. - We will then mark the needle insertion site on your skin.
+You may also be given a mild sedative (medicine to help you relax) through your IV before your biopsy. - The CT technologist will help you get into position on the CT table.
+We will use pillows to help you hold the right position for the scan. - We will use the first few scans to confirm the biopsy area and the safest way for us to reach this area. - We will then mark the needle insertion site on your skin.
 We will scrub and disinfect your skin around the insertion site, and put a sterile drape over the area. - Then we will inject a local anesthetic (numbing medicine) at the insertion site.
 This will numb the area so you do not feel the incision or the biopsy needle. - Then, a small incision will be made in your skin.
-The biopsy needle will be inserted through this incision. - You will be asked not to move or cough during your procedure.
-You will also be asked to hold your breath at different times.
-It is very important that you try to hold your breath each time you are asked to.
+The biopsy needle will be inserted through this incision. - We will ask you not to move or cough during your procedure.
+We will also ask you to hold your breath at different times.
+It is very important that you try to hold your breath each time we ask you to.
 It will ensure that the needle is getting tissue from the right area. - Your doctor will use the CT image to guide the needle to the correct site and remove a small amount of tissue.
-Several tissue samples may be needed. - After all the samples are taken, the needle will be removed. - After any bleeding has stopped at the incision site, a bandage will be placed over it.
-Bleeding will be minor and you will not need stitches. - After your biopsy, you will go to the limited-stay area.
+We may need to take several tissue samples. - After all the samples are taken, the needle will be removed. - After any bleeding has stopped at the incision site, we will place a bandage over it.
+There will be only slight bleeding.
+You will not need stitches. - After your biopsy, you will go to the limited-stay area.
 There, nurses will monitor you to make sure there are no complications.
 Most patients stay here for 4 or more hours before they leave.